 CBD oil is becoming wildly popular to naturally promote health.
-Over the years, great advances in hemp CBD oil product development have led to what are now dozens of different types of hemp CBD oil products, including capsules, tinctures and liquids, edibles, CBD concentrates, and more.
+Over the years, great advances in hemp CBD oil product development have led to what are now dozens of different types of hemp CBD oil products, including capsules, tinctures and liquid, edibles, CBD concentrates, and more.
 Concentrated hemp CBD oil can also be infused into skin and body care products and used topically.

 CBD vs. THC

 As mentioned above, both CBD and THC are cannabinoids — more specifically, since they are plant based, they are phytocannabinoids.
 Even though both THC and CBD are both cannabinoids, they interact with and affect the body in different ways, leading to different effects. while CBD is not psychoactive, THC and its main source “Marijuana” are a completely different story.

 Hemp vs. Marijuana

 It’s important to understand that hemp and marijuana are both members of the same species of plant, Cannabis sativa L. However, the two plants are unique in their chemical makeup, resulting in their being used for very different purposes.

 Hemp is a cannabis plant that is harvested commercially for its seeds and stalks, which are used to produce a number of products, including food, body care products, paper, textiles, building materials, plastic composites, and even biofuels.